Bachelor of Arts Degree (B.A.)

 Thus the Classical Liberal Arts teach students to think from the first principles of our faith and God-given reason--the special revelation of His Word and the general revelation in creation that is available to all mankind.
 Every course in theology, history, literature, science, mathematics, philosophy, rhetoric, logic, music, and classical or foreign language reinforces first principles and trains the mind to think and to reason so that students are able to learn, consistently gaining and using knowledge for greater purposes than simply self-satisfaction.

-In addition to the core curriculum, 46-48 credit hours of major courses are required for the completion of the Bachelor of Arts degree.
-PHC offers the B.A. degree in five academic majors.
+In addition to the core curriculum, a minimum of 36 credit hours of major courses are required for the completion of the Bachelor of Arts degree.
+PHC offers the B.A. degree in six academic majors.
 These majors are organized into two academic departments:

 Department of Classical Liberal Arts